CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/DamageTypes.md

 ### Suffocation

-Damage caused by coming from the lack of breathable air such drowning.
+Damage caused by the lack of breathable air such drowning.

 ### Silver